 In relation to the above-noted implementation of AASB 15, the Group plans to adopt the standard using the "modified retrospective method."
 Under that method, the Group will apply the rules to all contracts existing as of January 1, 2018, recognizing in beginning retained earnings an adjustment for the cumulative effect of the change and providing additional disclosures comparing results to previous accounting standards.
-The Group currently has one contract that will be effected by the implementation.
-The performance obligations under the aforementioned contract relate to the physical delivery of goods to the customer and as such VDM expects that contract revenue recognised under the new standard will be substantially the same as under the Group's current accounting policy which recognises revenue on delivery of the goods, which is when the risks and rewards of ownership of the goods have passed to the buyer.
+The Group does not currently have any open contracts that will be affected by the implementation and therefore based on the work performed to date, does not expect a material impact from the implementation of the new standard.